emkeidi/emkeidi.github.io/posts/two-hour-minimum.md

 Have you been working in the world of gigs and tasks?
 If so, you know it can be tough, rewarding work that requires constant flexibility.
 Read on to learn about a simple superpower for managing client flow that many of today's freelancers could use a refresher on.

-> [!Info]
-> This applies best for workers on a platform like TaskRabbit, where you set your own rates across a range of skillsets.
+> _This applies best for workers on a platform like TaskRabbit, where you set your own rates across a range of skill sets._

 ## What it means to gig